-Patty serves as both Head of School and Head Teacher.
+Patty serves as Head of School.
 With over ten years of classroom teaching experience, she holds a Master’s degree in Elementary Education and is licensed by the State of Connecticut as a Head Teacher for Child Day Care Centers for Birth to 5 and School-Age Children.
 Prior to founding Adam J. Lewis Preschool, Patty taught in the Greens Farms Academy Lower School and later worked for seven years in its Office of Admission, giving educational assessments to four-year-olds applying for kindergarten.

 Julie Mombello (ex officio)

 Julie oversees all operations for AJLA.
 She holds a Master’s degree in Elementary Education and Professional Educator’s Certificate for Pre K-6, and she is licensed by the State of Connecticut as a Head Teacher for Child Day Care Centers for Birth to 5 and School-Age Children.
 Prior to her work at AJLA, Julie taught at Christ and Holy Trinity Preschool and subsequently worked at Greens Farms Academy as both a first grade teacher and Lower School Assistant Director of Admission.

 Since 2010, John has been the Headmaster of Fairfield Country Day School (FCDS), a PreK-9 independent day school for boys in Fairfield, Connecticut.